 7.29.23 Necedah National Wildlife Refuge II, Necedah, WI

 One of the reasons we chose Necedah was the possibility to see Whopping Cranes.
 We were so excited that they were the first birds we saw from the Observation Tower.
 They are white, like Great egrets, but with black on the tips of their wings.
 And they are considerably bigger.
 We arrived at Necedah the morning after a severe storm with tornado-fast winds.
 We saw hundreds of uprooted and downed trees.
-Many of the roads were blacked.
+Many of the roads were blocked.
 We had to walk around the trees to get to the Observation Tower, which made for a different but still very fun, adventure than planned.
 Thankfully, the Observation Tower was undamaged, On the walk back to the car, Gabe and Ima discovered a bee hive in an unrooted tree.
 The honey comb had been inside the trunk of the tree, which was no split open, spilling all their hard work on the ground to be melted by the hot July sun.
 There were SO MANY bees, but all swarming the honeycomb so we were able to get within a few feet without incidence.

 Whooping Cranes are the tallest birds in North America!

-In the 1940s, Whooping Crane populations declined to about 20 birds in the world, but with lots of help, their population is at about 600 birds today.
+In the 1940s, Whooping Crane populations declined to about 20 birds in the world, but with lots of help, their population is at about 800 birds today.

 Despite being around 5 feet tall, Whooping Cranes are about 15 pounds, a few pounds heavier than the average house cat!